rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.template.markdown

 """
 $:END

-We had to add the x argument to the draw event so that we could observe that it
+We had to add the `x` argument to the `DRAW_CIRCLE` event so that we could observe that it changed:
-changed:

 $:output:python:
 def draw_circle(self, x):